BuGlessRB/lockandload/README.md

 ## Requirements

-It runs inside any webbrowser environment (starting at IE10 and up).
+It runs inside any webbrowser environment (supporting ES2018 and up).

 ## Usage